xuangu-fang/Streaming-Factor-Trajectory-Learning/README.md

 ### Online algorithm for streaming data:
 The inference of the factor trajectory is in a streaming and online manner.
 ![Online inference by running posterior update](./figs/streaming.PNG)

+Example of learned functional frajectories of factors from real-world data.
 ![Learned Factor Trajectories](./figs/streaming.PNG)

 ## Requirements: